IMoronPirate/imoronpirate.github.io/_posts/2019-02-07-deploy-static-site-on-github.md

-Therefore, this is a solution to my development cycle since I can work in the `dev` branch and there I can commit and push all the things I want (they not become live in the blog :+1:), in this way I can syncronize the repositories into my two stations.
+Therefore, this is a solution to my development cycle since I can work in the `dev` branch and there I can commit and push all the things I want (they not become live in the blog :+1:), in this way I can synchronize the repositories into my two stations.
 When I am happy with a post and I want to publish it, I just lunch the `rake` task:
 ```shell